Islandora/documentation/docs/installation/docker-custom.md

 !!! note "traefik.me Certificate Note"

-    Please note that sometimes the upstream provider of the traefik.me certificate takes a couple of days to update the certificiate after it expires or is accidently revoked.
+    Please note that sometimes the upstream provider of the traefik.me certificate takes a couple of days to update the certificate after it expires or is accidentally revoked.

-### Requesting Certifcates through ACME and External Account Binding
+### Requesting Certificates through ACME and External Account Binding

 To request certificates through another Certificate Authority (CA) that supports External Accounting Binding through ACME such as InCommon or ZeroSSL you will need to add the following to your `.env` file: